Finding a Lawyer For Your Case at the U.S. Court of Appeals for Veterans Claims

 - Alternatively, we will mail you information about our program shortly after you file.

-We will send you the two forms, which you should complete and mail, fax, or e-mail them back to the Pro Bono Program.
+We will send you our Program forms, which you should complete and mail, fax, or e-mail back to us.

-- The Filing Fee Status Form helps us determine your financial eligibility for our Program.
+- The Filing Fee Status Form (Form B) helps us determine your financial eligibility for our Program.

-- The General and Demographic Information Form is optional and helps us fulfill our grant requirements in order to better serve more veterans and their loved ones.
+- The General and Demographic Information Form (Form C) is optional and helps us fulfill our grant requirements in order to better serve more veterans and their loved ones.

 Complete the forms, sign them, and return them to: